-Killing a thread in Java used to be done by calling the Java.lang.Thread.stop() method.
-Java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
-One recommended way to stop a thread is by using a Boolean flag.
-The thread periodically checks a Boolean flag that indicates the thread should exit.
+Killing a thread in Java used to be done by calling the java.lang.Thread.stop() method. java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
+One recommended way to stop a thread is by using a Boolean flag stored in a volatile variable.
+The thread periodically checks the Boolean flag to determine whether the thread should exit.
 The flag is initially set to false.
 If the flag becomes true, the thread can then gracefully exit.
-To ensure prompt communication of the exit request, the flag must be volatile (or access to the flag must be synchronized).
+To ensure prompt communication of the exit request, the flag must be volatile or access to the flag must be synchronized.

-Another way of directing the termination of a thread is through the use of the Java.lang.Thread.interrupt() method.
+Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
 In a scenario where a thread may be in a sleep state or waiting for a lock for a long period of time, the use of a Boolean flag may not be effective.
-Instead, the use of Java.lang.Thread.interrupt() can be used to interrupt a thread in a sleeping or waiting state and then the thread can take action to terminate itself gracefully.
+Instead, the use of java.lang.Thread.interrupt() can be used to interrupt a thread in a sleeping or waiting state and then the thread can take action to terminate itself gracefully.

-Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the Boolean flag being set to indicate termination or the sent interrupt.
+Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to the Boolean flag being set to indicate termination.

 6.60.2 Guidance to language users